 My visit to a sustainable agricultural training center in Vietnam inspired me to pursue an education in plant biology as a means to help others.
 After graduating summa cum laude from Western Michigan University, my eagerness to learn got me hired as a research tech at Dow Chemical.
 After 3 years, my superiors and co-workers urged me to get my PhD in order to qualify me to make better use of my talents.
 At Michigan State University, I designed and led a collaborative project investigating how temperature affects plant disease.
 My work helped provide the basis for the HEAT project of the Plant Resilience Institute at MSU.
 Analytical by nature and having acquired strong writing skills, I was affectionately deemed the “protocol queen.”
 Being goal-oriented, I see efficient methodology as the route to continued learning and increased success.

 Since then I have implemented my “Community of Minds” approach as an Assistant Professor, a Curriculum Coordinator and an Instructor for an integrated learning environment at MSU.
 I led the development of curriculum that emphasized the building of key scientific and career-relevant skills, including experimental design; collecting, analyzing, and interpreting data; keeping a laboratory notebook; making and supporting claims using evidence and reasoning; and effective communication.
-I Developed and implemented a Team-teaching approach to provide greater access and support for students, GTAs, and ULAs, actively mentoring them along the way.
-In the face of Covid-19 I designed and piloted a remote/online platform structured to easily be adapted for a return to a face-to-face environment.
-In the summer of 2021 I led that return.
+I developed and implemented a Team-teaching approach to provide greater access and support for students, graduate teaching assistants, and undergraduate learning assistants, actively mentoring them along the way.
+In the face of Covid-19, I designed and piloted a remote/online version of the normally hands-on laboratory course, structured to be easily adapted for a return to a face-to-face environment.
+In the summer of 2021, I led that return back to campus in the new STEM Teaching and Learning building.

-I am currently applying the skills I have developed in scientific inquiry, leadership, project management, communication, community-building and education towards helping others Find their Passion, Identify their VOID and Bridge the Gap to, and within, their chosen career.
+I am currently applying the skills I have developed in scientific inquiry, leadership, project management, communication, community-building and education toward helping others Find their Passion, Identify their VOID, and Bridge the Gap to and within their chosen career.
+One of the ways I am doing this is by providing one-on-one or group coaching for students working to complete their application packages for the next phase of their careers. (see TheCOM Professional Services)

 My website, TheCOMonline.net, serves as a resource Hub to help students and professionals use a “Community of Minds” approach to strategically manage both the Education and the Employment phase of their careers.